Bounce flash for portraits of a bride

 This photograph of a bride, Christine, received some very favorable comments when I posted it on Facebook.
 So I thought it might make a good topic here, as well as being a good recap of some essential bounce flash techniques.
 The portrait is quite straightforward in execution – the lighting was quite simple, but effective.
 It was also super fast to set up.

 Photographing Christine, the bride, in her parent’s home, she wanted a photo here at the bottom of the stairs.
 Instead of setting up off-camera flash, I knew I could shoot much faster and get similar results by bouncing my on-camera flash in a specific way.
-The trick to using on-camera bounce flash, is to bounce it toward the direction you want your light to come from.
+The trick to using on-camera bounce flash, is to bounce the light towards the direction you want your light to come from.
 It’s not an efficient way to use flash since much of the light is lost.
 However, the light that returns looks very sweet indeed.
 And of course, I used the infamous black foamie thing to shield direct flash from hitting my subject.
 I bounced the flash toward my left shoulder into the room behind and to the side of me.
 I wasn’t bouncing off a specifically chosen surface … but rather, a specifically chosen direction.

 Here is the straight-out-of-camera image for comparison.